 Once you’ve decided on your handsets and selected the preferred term to lease the handsets for, you are now in a position to shop for a SIM only airtime agreement that suits your calls, minutes and data usage.
 Business SIM only plans are much more widely available and can be sourced from any of Lease Telecom’s Partners.
 If you want to limit data usage to 2GB per employee, then a 2GB data plan is what you need, and can cost as little as £12 per month!

 Unlike network contracts, leasing contracts do not carry large upfront costs.
-There is usually a documentation fee which is payable with the first month’s installment, but this can be as low as £25.
+There is usually a documentation fee which is payable with the first month’s instalment, but this can be amortised across the term too.

 So, with your new lease agreement alongside your new SIM only plan, you should find you are much better equipped in both technological and commercial senses, and for only a fraction of the upfront and ongoing cost compared to a one-size-fits-all network agreement.